-2. Engaging youth most impacted by HIV and Hep C (including youth living with HIV and Hep C) as leaders within and beyond our organization and movement.
+2. Engaging youth most impacted by HIV and Hep C (particularly youth living with HIV and Hep C) as leaders within and beyond our organization and movement.

 3. Advocating for youth to have access to culturally responsive HIV and/or HCV information, prevention, testing, and care.
 This may include working directly with youth (e.g. during an event or workshop), organizations that provide care, and policy makers that determine the context of care.

-4. Challenging language, policy, and actions from youth, service providers, and policy makers that stigmatize youth living with HIV and/or Hep C and youth who are coming into contact with HIV and/or Hep C.
+4. Challenging systems, knowledge, beliefs, and actions from youth, service providers, and policy makers that stigmatize youth living with HIV and/or Hep C and youth who are coming into contact with HIV and/or Hep C.